M1na19/docs/docs-site/docs/SSO/SSO.auth.md

 Libraries like [react-oidc-context](https://github.com/authts/react-oidc-context), built on top of [oidc-client-ts](https://github.com/authts/oidc-client-ts), provide OIDC support specifically for **SPA** React applications.
 They use Authorization Code Flow with PKCE but store tokens in `localStorage` or `sessionStorage`, making them inherently vulnerable to token theft if an XSS occurs.

-## Backend Auth Code Flow with PKCE
+## Backend Authorization Code Flow with PKCE
+Backend authorization requires shifting the business logic for authentication from the client to the server.
+This allows credentials to be stored in httpOnly cookies, and ensures that sensitive authorization steps are executed entirely on the backend, hidden from both the browser and the end user.
+To implement this, two server endpoints are usually added:

+- `/auth/login` -> this endpoint generates A PKCE code challange and stores the verifier on the server, then it redirects the user to the IdP with the code challange
+- `/auth/callback` -> this endpoint is meant for IdP redirection, once the end-user signs in, the IdP redirects to this route with the authorization code that is later exchanged for tokens together with the code verifier

 Using the Authorization Code Flow with PKCE on the **backend** reduces the attack surface significantly.
 The main remaining question is how tokens should be stored once the backend obtains them.
+Here are two options for authorization cookie storage:

-## Option 1: Store Access and ID Token on the Frontend as httpOnly Cookies
+## Option 1: Store IdP issued Access and ID Tokens on the Frontend as httpOnly Cookies

 Storing tokens in **httpOnly** cookies is technically secure from a browser-accessibility standpoint.
 However, this pattern is generally avoided due to the principles of:

 * **Isolation** – The frontend should not automatically gain access to all user identity and authorization information.
 * **Least Privilege** – The user should only receive the minimum data needed to function.

 Instead of placing access/ID/refresh tokens directly in cookies, it is considered best practice to issue a **session identifier**.
 This allows the backend to control exactly what information is delivered to the frontend and avoids exposing raw tokens to the browser at all.
+Moreover, IdP's can be generous with cookie expiration, so issuing a session cookie enables the applications to have more control on cookie expiration and session management.

-## Option 2: Session Cookie (Recommended)
+## Option 2: Store IdP issued Access and ID Tokens on the Backend, use Session Cookie for communication with the Frontend (Recommended)

 A session cookie is an **httpOnly**, typically **secure**, cookie that stores only a random, opaque identifier.
 This identifier maps to server-side session data that the backend controls.